mrismanaziz/Reforestation/README.md

-## How many apples grow on a tree?
-All of them!
+## What did the father tomato say to the baby tomato whilst on a family walk?
+Ketchup.